buck-0x/eraser-io-mcp-server/MCP_USAGE.md

-# Using Eraser MCP Server with Claude Code
+# Using Eraser MCP Server with Claude Desktop

-This guide explains how to use the Eraser MCP server with Claude Code to generate diagrams programmatically.
+This guide explains how to use the Eraser MCP server with Claude Desktop to generate diagrams programmatically.

 ## Setup